rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

         Full Topic
       tele/<i>topic</i>/LWT
 ```
-If received, the plug-in looks for a message of "online" or "offline" and attempt to display this message in the <b>Ext Devices Tab</b>.
+If received, the plug-in looks for a message of "online" or "offline" and attempt to display this message in the _Ext Devices Tab_.
 <br>
 <br>
 If the topic is not in the form of a standard topic,